-Me: OK.
-Now you're making me sad.
+Dr. Rick: "OK.
+Now, you're making me sad."

-Mom: "So you're saying it'll take about 2 years and he'll be talking."
-Me: "Not just talking but really communicating.
+Mom: "So you're saying it'll take about two years, and he'll be talking."

+Dr. Rick: "Not just talking, but really communicating.
 And it's going to be fun along the way.
-Please you guys, you have to have some faith in the process."
+Please, you guys, you have to have some faith in the process."

 Dad (raising and lowering his hands above his head): "I believe.
 I believe."

-Mom (elbowing him.
-Still a little irked): "Don't be sacrilegious."
-Me: "I like his sense of humor."
-Mom: "That's makes two of you."
-Me: "I'm so sorry this discussion has upset you."
+Mom (elbowing him - still a little irked): "Don't be sacrilegious."

+Dr. Rick: "I like his sense of humor."

+Mom: "That makes two of you."

+Dr. Rick: "I'm so sorry this discussion has upset you."

 Mom: "It's just another disappointment."

 Dad: "We were really hoping he'd talk sooner."

-Me: "He will.
+Dr. Rick: "He will.
 I know he will.
 Let's just take it a step at a time, OK?"

 Mom: "I'll be fine."

 Dad: "What's next?"

-Gestures.
+Gestures

-Me: "Let's talk about what you can do right now to promote language and then we'll talk about finding a good language therapist.
-OK if I tape this discussion?"
+Dr. Rick: "Let's talk about what you can do right now to promote language, and then, we'll talk about finding a good language therapist.
+OK if I record this discussion?"

-They're sad but they're with me.
-I get out my tape recorder and begin.
+They're sad, but they're with me.
+I get out my recorder and begin.

-"The next step in language for Jacob involves gestures.
-Let me repeat myself with gestural emphasis (I stand, raise my hands above my head and shake them as I bob my head with forceful enunciation and take a step closer to Mr. and Mrs. Grant) I cannot emphasize enough the importance of gestural communication to your child's language development."
+Dr. Rick: "The next step in language for Jacob involves gestures.
+Let me repeat myself with gestural emphasis."
+I stand, raise my hands above my head and shake them as I bob my head with forceful

+enunciation and take a step closer to Mr. and Mrs. Grant, "I cannot emphasize enough the importance of gestural communication to your child's language development."

 Dad: "You're scaring me."

-Me: "Up to 80% of our adult communication is in the form of gestures.
-I distinguish three types of gestures: big, little, and micro gestures (see Figure below)."
+Dr. Rick: "Up to 80% of our adult communication is in the form of gestures.
+I distinguish three types of gestures: big, little, and micro gestures."

-Figure 3: Types of Gestures
+Types of Gestures

-Bia
+Big

 - Taking hand

-- · Turning head
+- Turning head

-- · Body orientation
+- Body orientation

 Little

 - Pointing

-- · Head nodding or shaking
+- Head nodding or shaking

 Micro

-- · Eye contact
+- Eye contact

-- · Vocal inflexion
+- Vocal inflexion

 Mom: "Jacob is gesturing a lot."

-Me: "A lot.
+Dr. Rick: "A lot.
 So let's make sure we pay attention to the intentions behind his gestures and treat gestures as if they matter because they do!"

 Don't Ignore the Meaning of Gestures.
-"In my workshops I give this example of ignoring gestures: There's a little boy, we'll call Johnny, who want some juice from the fridge.
+In my workshops I give this example of ignoring gestures: There's a little boy, we'll call Johnny, who wants some juice from the fridge.
 He's gesturing.
 He's reaching, pointing, making faces that clearly indicate with gestural language that he wants juice.

 His mom says: 'Johnny, what do you want?'

 Johnny's arm is out pointing; he's grunting, he's reaching.

-Mom: What do you want?
+Mom: 'What do you want?'

-Johnny: Grunting, getting frustrated, still not saying what mom wants.
-Finally gives up crying and starts to wander off.
-Mom: What do you want?
-Say 'juice', say 'I want juice please'.
-Johnny comes back in anticipation.
+Johnny: Grunting, getting frustrated, still not saying what mom wants him to say.
+Finally, Johnny gives up crying and starts to wander off.

+Mom: 'What do you want?
+Say 'juice', say 'I want juice please'.'

+Johnny: comes back in anticipation.